Noah180/test123/rpc.md

     > qtum-cli listreceivedbylabel 6 true

     > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listreceivedbylabel", "params": [6, true, true] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+## listunspent

+listunspent ( minconf maxconf  ["addresses",...] [include_unsafe] [query_options])

+Returns array of unspent transaction outputs with between minconf and maxconf (inclusive) confirmations.

+Optionally filter to only include txouts paid to specified addresses.

+**Arguments:**

+    1. minconf               (numeric, optional, default=1) The minimum confirmations to filter
+    2. maxconf               (numeric, optional, default=9999999) The maximum confirmations to filter
+    3. "addresses"           (string) A json array of qtum addresses to filter [
+          "address"          (string) qtum address
+          ,...
+        ]
+    4. include_unsafe        (bool, optional, default=true) Include outputs that are not safe to spend See description of "safe" attribute below.
+    5. query_options         (json, optional) JSON with query options {
+          "minimumAmount"    (numeric or string, default=0) Minimum value of each UTXO in QTUM "maximumAmount"    (numeric or string, default=unlimited) Maximum value of each UTXO in QTUM "maximumCount"     (numeric or string, default=unlimited) Maximum number of UTXOs "minimumSumAmount" (numeric or string, default=unlimited) Minimum sum value of all UTXOs in QTUM }

+**Result：**

+    [
+      {
+        "txid" : "txid",          (string) the transaction id "vout" : n,               (numeric) the vout value "address" : "address",    (string) the qtum address "label" : "label",        (string) The associated label, or "" for the default label "account" : "account",    (string) DEPRECATED.
+This field will be removed in V0.18.
+To see this deprecated field, start qtumd with -deprecatedrpc=accounts.
+The associated account, or "" for the default account
+        "scriptPubKey" : "key",   (string) the script key "amount" : x.xxx,         (numeric) the transaction output amount in QTUM "confirmations" : n,      (numeric) The number of confirmations "redeemScript" : n        (string) The redeemScript if scriptPubKey is P2SH "spendable" : xxx,        (bool) Whether we have the private keys to spend this output "solvable" : xxx,         (bool) Whether we know how to spend this output, ignoring the lack of keys "safe" : xxx              (bool) Whether this output is considered safe to spend.
+Unconfirmed transactions from outside keys and unconfirmed replacement transactions are considered unsafe and are not eligible for spending by fundrawtransaction and sendtoaddress.
+      }
+      ,...
+    ]

+**Examples：**

+    > qtum-cli listunspent

+    > qtum-cli listunspent 6 9999999 "[\"QjWnDZxwLhrJDcp4Hisse8RfBo2jRDZY5Z\",\"Q6sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\"]"

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listunspent", "params": [6, 9999999 "[\"QjWnDZxwLhrJDcp4Hisse8RfBo2jRDZY5Z\",\"Q6sSauSf5pF2UkUwvKGq4qjNRzBZYqgEL5\"]"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+    > qtum-cli listunspent 6 9999999 '[]' true '{ "minimumAmount": 0.005 }'

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listunspent", "params": [6, 9999999, [] , true, { "minimumAmount": 0.005 } ] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+## listwallets

+Returns a list of currently loaded wallets.
+For full information on the wallet, use "getwalletinfo"

+**Result:**

+    [
+      "walletname"            (string) the wallet name
+       ...
+    ]

+**Examples:**

+    > qtum-cli listwallets

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "listwallets", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+## loadwallet

+loadwallet "filename"

+Loads a wallet from a wallet file or directory.
+Note that all wallet command-line options used when starting qtumd will be applied to the new wallet (eg -zapwallettxes, upgradewallet, rescan, etc).

+**Arguments:**

+    1. "filename"    (string, required) The wallet directory or .dat file.

+**Result:**

+    {
+      "name" :    <wallet_name>,        (string) The wallet name if loaded successfully.
+      "warning" : <warning>,            (string) Warning message if wallet was not loaded cleanly.
+    }

+**Examples:**

+    > qtum-cli loadwallet "test.dat"

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "loadwallet", "params": ["test.dat"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+## lockunspent

+lockunspent unlock ([{"txid":"txid","vout":n},...])

+Updates list of temporarily unspendable outputs.

+Temporarily lock (unlock=false) or unlock (unlock=true) specified transaction outputs.

+If no transaction outputs are specified when unlocking then all current locked transaction outputs are unlocked.

+A locked transaction output will not be chosen by automatic coin selection, when spending qtums.

+Locks are stored in memory only.
+Nodes start with zero locked outputs, and the locked output list is always cleared (by virtue of process exit) when a node stops or fails.
+Also see the listunspent call.

+**Arguments:**

+    1. unlock            (boolean, required) Whether to unlock (true) or lock (false) the specified transactions
+    2. "transactions"  (string, optional) A json array of objects.
+Each object the txid (string) vout (numeric) [           (json array of json objects)
+           {
+             "txid":"id",    (string) The transaction id
+             "vout": n         (numeric) The output number
+           }
+           ,...
+         ]

+**Result:**

+    true|false (boolean) Whether the command was successful or not

+**Examples:**

+List the unspent transactions

+    > qtum-cli listunspent

+Lock an unspent transaction

+    > qtum-cli lockunspent false "[{\"txid\":\"a08e6907dbbd3d809776dbfc5d82e371b764ed838b5655e72f463568df1aadf0\",\"vout\":1}]"

+List the locked transactions

+    > qtum-cli listlockunspent

+Unlock the transaction again

+    > qtum-cli lockunspent true "[{\"txid\":\"a08e6907dbbd3d809776dbfc5d82e371b764ed838b5655e72f463568df1aadf0\",\"vout\":1}]"

+As a json rpc call

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "lockunspent", "params": [false, "[{\"txid\":\"a08e6907dbbd3d809776dbfc5d82e371b764ed838b5655e72f463568df1aadf0\",\"vout\":1}]"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

+## logging

+logging ( <include> <exclude> )

+Gets and sets the logging configuration.

+When called without an argument, returns the list of categories with status that are currently being debug logged or not.

+When called with arguments, adds or removes categories from debug logging and return the lists above.
+The arguments are evaluated in order "include", "exclude".

+If an item is both included and excluded, it will thus end up being excluded.

+The valid logging categories are: net, tor, mempool, http, bench, zmq, db, rpc, estimatefee, addrman, selectcoins, reindex, cmpctblock, rand, prune, proxy, mempoolrej, libevent, coindb, qt, leveldb, coinstake, http-poll.

+In addition, the following are available as category names with special meanings:
+  - "all",  "1" : represent all logging categories.
+  - "none", "0" : even if other logging categories are specified, ignore all of them.

+**Arguments:**

+    1. "include"        (array of strings, optional) A json array of categories to add debug logging [
+           "category"   (string) the valid logging category
+           ,...
+         ]
+    2. "exclude"        (array of strings, optional) A json array of categories to remove debug logging [
+           "category"   (string) the valid logging category
+           ,...
+         ]

+**Result:**

+    {
+      "category": 0|1,  (numeric) if being debug logged or not.
+0:inactive, 1:active ...
+    }

+**Examples:**

+    > qtum-cli logging "[\"all\"]" "[\"http\"]"

+    > curl --user myusername --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "logging", "params": [["all"], "[libevent]"] }' -H 'content-type: text/plain;' http://127.0.0.1:3889/

 ## ping